GENERAL SCOTT BOUDIN PAGEANT INFO

 9) Who can compete in the Scott Boudin Festival Pageant?

 Anyone with a passion for the Scott Boudin Festival can compete in the Scott Boudin Festival Pageant.
-However, to compete for MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express written permission is given by Lauren Noel.
-To discuss the residency exception, please call Mrs. Lauren at (337) 315-9433.
-Miss (18-23 years), Teen (15-17 years), and Ms. (24+ years) Scott Boudin each have a contract to which they are bound.
-Please review the contract if you are interested in competing for either the Miss, Teen, or Ms. title.
-A meeting for contestants in the contracted divisions will be held each year before the pageant.
-Pay close attention to this date and make plans to attend, it is not mandatory but highly encouraged.
+However, to compete for MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express permission is given by Ms. Lauren.
+To discuss the residency exception, please call Ms. Lauren at 337-510-LINK, Extension 5.
+Miss (18-23 years) and Teen (15-17 years) Scott Boudin each have a contract to sign and to which they are bound.
+Please review the contract if you are interested in competing for either the Miss or Teen title.
+Junior does not have a contract to sign, however Miss, Teen, and Junior are all exclusive titles, meaning you cannot hold another beauty title during your reign, and each of these titles are expected to travel to fairs and festivals to serve as a brand ambassador for the Scott Boudin Festival.

 10) Do I have to be from Scott to compete?

 No, contestants do not have to be from Scott to compete in the Scott Boudin Festival Pageant.
-However, to compete for MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express written permission is given by Lauren Noel.
-To discuss the residency exception, please call Mrs. Lauren at (337) 315-9433.
+However, to compete for MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express permission is given by Ms. Lauren.
+To discuss the residency exception, please call Ms. Lauren at 337-510-LINK, Extension 5.

 11) What are the different age divisions?